johnamdickson/portfolio-project-4/README.md

   - The background of the form is same as other forms to create a link back to the site content.
   - The form contains a Go Back button for the user to easily return to the previous page.
   - When the edit button is clicked a confirmation dialogue appears to double check the user wants to edit the emissions.
 The confirmation dialogue also repeats the edit comments for the user to check before completing the edit.
-  - When edit is confirmed, the user will be redirecetd to the checks page and informed via alert that the emission has been closed.<br><br>
+  - When edit is confirmed, the user will be redirected to the checks page and informed via alert that the emission has been closed.<br><br>
   ![edit-check](README-files/edit-check.gif)
   - __Logout Page__
     - The logout or sign out page consists of a simple form with a prompt for the user to confirm they want to log out, within a responsive container where the user can log out by clicking the button.